-There will be one class of 120 minutes each per week.
+There will be one class of 150 minutes each per week.
 Evaluation will be regular (presentations and participation in the discussions); and questions will be posted periodically at the course website, and students are expected to upload the answers on the site.
 At the end of the course, each student will give a seminar and write a short-term paper on the same subject of the seminar.

-Suggested Readings:
+Some of the Suggested Readings:

-- Philosophy of Science A Very Short Introduction by Samir Okasha, - · What is this thing called science? by Alan Chalmers, - The Structure of Scientific Theories by Frederick Suppe - Representations and Intervening, by Ian Hacking - Structure of Scientific Revolutions, by Thomas Kuhn - Science Teaching, by Michael Mattews
+- Philosophy of Science A Very Short Introduction by Samir Okasha, - What is this thing called science? by Alan Chalmers, - The Structure of Scientific Theories by Frederick Suppe - Representations and Intervening, by Ian Hacking - Structure of Scientific Revolutions, by Thomas Kuhn - Science Teaching, by Michael Matthews and a few selected classics to be read from anthologies on the subject.